MahmoudHegazi/API-Lesson/README.md

 print(gma())
 ```

+* app idea (GET mentor ):people can get mentor throgh the app to teach them and pay for him and I take some of the payment
+* mentor can add some free courses video to promote themself

 ## unit test notes

 1. create another Database with same tables and insert some data to make your tests